tayloeli20/MSP432-Chip-8-Emulator/README.md

 ## Example Summary
 The goal of this project was to create a CHIP-8 gamesystem using the Texas Instruments MSP432 microcontroller, so that any Chip-8 game could run on this device.
-We would start by using the Texas Instruments Educational BoosterPack MII as the user interface for our game system.
+We started by using the Texas Instruments Educational BoosterPack MII as the user interface for our game system.
 The game is displayed on the BoosterPack's colored 128x128 matrix LCD.
-Using MSP Graphics Library, the MSP432 sends data to the LCD's controller through SPI communication to display the data.
+Using MSP Graphics Library, the MSP432 sends data to the LCD's controller through SPI communication to render the game.
 ## BoosterPack Requirements

 This program requires the [Educational BoosterPack MKII (BOOSTXL-EDUMKII)](http://www.ti.com/tool/BOOSTXL-EDUMKII) paired with the MSP-EXP432P401R LaunchPad